fadeoutsoftware/WASDI/docs/Legal/EULA.rst

 8. User-Supplied Applications
 --------------------------------
 8.1.
-The user supplied applications remains a full property of the user.
+Any user-supplied application remains a full property of the user.

 8.2.
 Limited to the purpose of hosting your content so that we can provide the Services to you, you hereby grant WASDI a non-exclusive, worldwide, royalty-free, transferable right and license (with the right to sublicence), to host, copy and back-up your code.